MrKagabond/Random_Maze_Generation_Application/README.md

     py -m pip install -U pygame -- <<ENTER USER HERE>>

-  Alternatively, you can clone the repo directly from the Git Website and proceed to download and run the code that way.
+  Alternatively, you can clone the repo directly from the GitHub and proceed to download and run the code that way.

 Product Use